Junior ISAs & Child Trust Funds (CTFs)

 - Children are only able to hold one cash and one stocks & shares account at any time.

 Unlike child trust funds, there is no government contribution.
-Junior ISAs are available to children who don't have a Child Trust Fund (CTF), although the Government is considering proposals to merge CTFs
+Junior ISAs are available to children who don't have a Child Trust Fund (CTF), although the Government has said it will allow CTFs to be

-into Junior ISAs, which makes a lot of sense.
+transferred into Junior ISAs from April 2015, which makes a lot of sense.

 How much are they worth?